The Movement Cure: Why Track Systems are the Future of Equine Wellness

 Boredom is the root of many "stable vices," such as cribbing, weaving, and wood-chewing.
 These behaviors are often the result of a horse being unable to express their natural instincts.
 A track system provides a "job."
 Whether it’s navigating a new path, browsing on native Montana shrubs we’ve planted along the fence line, or simply interacting with the herd in a forward-moving flow, the track keeps their minds engaged.
 It turns their living space into a giant puzzle that rewards movement.

-4. Social Harmony and Herd Dynamics
+4. Social Harmony and Herd Dynamics: The Geometry of Peace

 How this ties into the Karma Ranch Mission